Key Points

 Not everything in business is quantifiable, but most of it is.
 Understanding the relationships between dozens of different factors and forces influencing a specific outcome can seem impossible, but it’s not.
-Analytical modeling is an effective and reliable technique for turning a mess of different variables and conditions into information you can actually use to make decisions.
+Analytical modeling is an effective and reliable technique for turning a mess of different variables and conditions into information you can use to make decisions.

 Analytical modeling is a mathematical approach to business analysis that uses complex calculations that often involve numerous variables and factors.
 This type of analysis can be a powerful tool when seeking solutions to specific problems when used with proper technique and care.